-- > a routine first-time request for a service - > a request for compensation only - issues that are in court or have already been heard by a court or a tribunal - an appeal against a decision where there is an established appeal route; these should be heard through the appropriate appeal process - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.
+- a routine first-time request for a service - a request for compensation only - issues that are in court or have already been heard by a court or a tribunal - disagreement with a decision where a statutory right of appeal exists - an attempt to reopen a previously concluded complaint or to have a complaint reconsidered where we have already given our final decision.

-You should not treat these issues as complaints, and should instead direct customers to use the appropriate procedures.
+You must not treat these issues as complaints, and should instead direct customers to use the appropriate procedures.

-Appendix 2 gives more examples of 'what is not a complaint' and how to direct customers appropriately.
-This includes an example of when an antisocial behaviour complaint may and may not be considered a complaint.
+Appendix 2 gives more examples of 'what is not a complaint' and how to direct customers properly.

-[The RSL may provide further guidance or examples in relation to what is and what is not a complaint.
-This can be inserted here or be included in an annex to this document.]
+[The organisation may provide further guidance or examples in relation to what is and what is not a complaint.
+This can be inserted here or alternatively it can be included in an annex to this document.]